Happy girl swinging and showing a pain-free smile

 Prevention Tips

 Cold sores can spread from adult to child, child to child or child to adult.
-These lesions may also reoccur once a child is initially infected with the condition, as the Mayo Clinic explains.
+These lesions may also recur once a child is initially infected with the condition, as the Mayo Clinic explains.
 It's important for the person affected and their family to practice proper hand hygiene to decrease the spread of the disease and proper oral hygiene to decrease germs within the mouth.

 Additional personal habits that may help to prevent the spread of the condition include: